iRaYzEn/landing-page/README.md

 7th 60 min:
 - making the cursel responsive for mobile users
 - implementing the buttons for the cursel again for mobile users
-- moving the footer and the cursel to there own components
+- moving the footer and the cursel to their own components

 ### end of day 4, 140min

+### day 5 optimizing:

+60-120 (i fogot to count) min:

+i just made the mobile heade

 ## total 300min = 5 hours of work